-By the fall of 1860 Ira had left Monticello.
-Ira continued to live in Albemarle County, and in the 1870s bought 30 acres on the Rivanna river opposite the Ferneyhough Mills, near Stony Point.
-He died in 1892; by his will, he left his estate to his wife for life and then his farm was to go to his nephew, James Marsh.4
+By the fall of 1860 Ira Garrison had left Monticello.2 He continued to live in Albemarle County, and in the 1870s bought 30 acres on the Rivanna River opposite the Ferneyhough Mills, near Stony Point.3 Garrison died in 1892.
+By the terms of his will, his estate went to his wife for the remainder of her life and then his farm was to go to his nephew, James Marsh.4

 - Papers of George Carr [manuscript] (1745) 1801-1939, Accession #4869 to #4869-c, Special Collections, University of Virginia Library, Charlottesville, Va.

 - 1. Albemarle County Minute Book, 1850-1854, 229.
 The Minute Book also records that the county paid $10 to have one of the children, Lewis, transported to the “Deff & Dum” Asylum at Staunton.
 Minute Book, 423.